apike/allenpike.com/_posts/2022-04-01-coda-vs-notion.md

   - writing
 ---

 At Steamclock, [we like to share docs](https://allenpike.com/2021/how-to-write-docs-people-read).
-Guides, notes, plans – whatever helps get us on the same page and working more asynchronously.
+Guides, notes, plans – writing helps get think and working more asynchronously.

 Google Docs is okay for this purpose, but by early 2021, we knew we’d outgrown it.
 We’d seen glimpses of what more modern knowledge base and note-taking apps could do, and we wanted a piece of that.
 Something that would make our shared knowledge easier to find, navigate, and collaborate on.
 And ideally, something that was, I don’t know, a bit nicer?

 We could have just gone straight to [Notion](https://www.notion.so/).
-We’d seen our clients and partners getting good mileage out of Notion, which encourages a nice hierarchical structure for docs, making it easy for team members to quickly see related docs.
-And, critically, Notion lets you label each page with an emoji for easy identification and a little bit of delight.
+We’d seen people getting good mileage out of Notion, and the way its hierarchical structure makes related docs easily findable.
+And, critically, Notion lets you label each page with an emoji.
+Very critical.

-Still, we didn’t want to just bandwagon the default thing everybody else was using, especially given how unintuitive Notion’s text editing behaved at times.
+Still, we didn’t want to just bandwagon the default thing everybody else was using, especially give Notion's fairly unintutiive text editing and selection behaviour.
 We wanted to put in a bit of research.
 A bake-off, of sorts.
 So we surveyed the field.

+## Any Challengers?

 - Confluence: All function, no form.
 Nope.
 - OneNote: Not really intended for building a company knowledge base.
 Nope.